Swimming at the 2004 Summer Olympics – Men's 200 metre breaststroke

 The men's 200 metre breaststroke event at the 2004 Olympic Games was contested at the Olympic Aquatic Centre of the Athens Olympic Sports Complex in Athens, Greece on August 17 and 18.

-After missing out the semifinals in Sydney four years earlier, Japan's Kosuke Kitajima shattered one of the longest-standing Olympic swimming records when he clocked 2:09.44, erasing a 0.77-second mark by American swimmer Mike Barrowman in 1992.
+After missing out on the semifinals in Sydney four years earlier, Japan's Kosuke Kitajima shattered one of the longest-standing Olympic swimming records when he clocked 2:09.44, erasing a 0.77-second mark by American swimmer Mike Barrowman in 1992.
 This achievement secured a breaststroke double for the second consecutive time.
 In a surprise turn of events, 15-year-old Dániel Gyurta of Hungary claimed the silver medal with a time of 2:10.80, narrowly edging out U.S. swimmer Brendan Hansen in a close race by 0.07 of a second.
-Hansen, who broke Kitajima's world record at the U.S. Olympic trials one month ago, finished third in 2:10.87.
+Hansen, who had broke Kitajima's world record at the U.S. Olympic trials one month earlier, finished third in 2:10.87.